pvogel2/famtree/README.md

 ## Description

-The plugin provides the FamTree Block showing configured family trees using threejs.
+The plugin provides the FamTree Block showing configured family trees.
+The visualization is setup in a virtual 3d scene using threejs and can be navigated by mouse or keyboard.
+Selecting a tree node (a person of the family tree) provides access to meta information for this person if configured.

+One block can be configured to visualize the configured family of a founder, this can be switched on run time if configured in the block settings.

 Multiple families are supported and can be configured on the famtree options page.

-Each block instance can be configured to visualize the configured family of a so called founder with the option to switch the founder on run time.

-Kepp in mind that the plugin is still in beta and currently in development.
+The block itself does not support access restrictions, this can be achieved by using one of the several available WP plugins.

+The plugin creates a dedicated WP role named 'famtree' with custom capabilities to read and write stored family trees.

+The administrator role also is extended with this capabilities.

 ### Security